Indy's Black Lives Matter muralists launch artist collective

 But meeting and taking a stand against racial injustice through their passion or art was just the beginning.

-A few months later, all eighteen were invited to each showcase their own work at a gallery showing in November at the Indianapolis Art Center.
+A few months later, all 18 were invited to each showcase their own work at a gallery showing in November at the Indianapolis Art Center in Broad Ripple.

 “We all do have our own individual careers and aspirations and goals, and we’ve committed to working together for the creative community and the public alike,” said visual artist Kyng Rhodes.